MAC 1105 College Algebra Online Course

 Valencia ID Cards:

-Valencia identification cards are required for the Testing Center and Valencia's student support services.
+Valencia identification cards are required for the Testing Center and Valencia's student support services, including the Library.
 No other form of ID at those locations will be accepted.
 Possession and utilization of a Valencia ID is mandatory in order to obtain these services.
-The Valencia ID can be obtained at the Student Development office of your campus.
-The Student Development office is open from Monday to Friday during regular business hours.
-Call for details.
-Click on this link for their contact information: http://valenciacollege.edu/studentdev/centers.cfm
+Your student ID card can be obtained in the Security office on any Campus once you have registered and paid for your classes.
+The first student ID card is free.
+There is a $5 fee for a replacement card.

 Computer/Equipment Use Policy:

 Use of computers at Valencia College is restricted to those activities designated by the instructor to enhance the class materials.
 Any other use is strictly forbidden.
 Inappropriate use includes, but is not limited to:

 Use of computer to send email or access Internet sites not specifically assigned in class.

 Use of computer for job, internship, homework or other activities not assigned in class.

 Modifying any hardware or software system configuration or setting.

 Activities not in accordance with the Valencia Student Code of Conduct.